IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/28-connecting-parts-8.png)

 Note the funds object that is part of the project pledge now.
-If you invoke transferFunds again, followed by the above project pledge query, you should see an increase of the `totalFundsReceived` attribute.
+If you invoke `transferFunds` again, followed by the above project pledge query, you should see an increase of the `totalFundsReceived` attribute.

 ### Connecting the business service to the frontend

 As the business service exposes the transactions as RESTful endpoints, it is relatively easy to connect the frontend to it.
 The most important part is to open up the local running business sevice to the outside world.
 This is done via a tool called `ngrok`.
-To start this, open a separate tab in the terminal that you opened in your Virtual Box environment and type
+To start this, open a separate tab in the terminal that you opened in your virtual image and type

 ```
 ngrok http 3000
 ```

-This will create a secure tunnel that allows communication (HTTP) from the outside world towards your locahost (the VirtualBox image) listening on port 3000.
+This will create a secure tunnel that allows communication (HTTP) from the outside world towards your locahost (the virtual image) listening on port 3000.

 ![](./images/29-connecting-parts-9.png)